axa-ch/design-tokens/README.md

 ### JS/TS Usage

-You can simply import the JS variables in your files as follows:
+You can import the JS variables into your files as follows:

 ```ts
 import * as tokens from '@axa-ch/design-tokens';